kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

 The Player API is exposed via the Player JavaScript library and is only available when using the JavaScript embed methods (dynamic, thumbnail or auto).

 With iframe embed, communication with the parent DOM is sandboxed and thus requires the use of the postMessage API.
 If you require the use of an iframe embed, but need to establish an API communication, we recommend using the Kaltura **player.js** adapter, which acts as a postMessage bridge.

 If you are using Embed.ly, note that Kaltura.com Players are whitelisted for the embed.ly service.

-The Kaltura Player's embed API is the first method you will interact with when using the Kaltura Player.
-This is the API that allows you to render Players on your page.
+The player's embed API is the first method you will interact with when using the Kaltura Player.
+This is the API that allows you to render players on your page.

-The kWidget API is available after you include the Kaltura Player library in your page. kWidget provides embedding and basic utility functions.
+The kWidget API is available after you include the Kaltura Web Video Player library in your page. kWidget provides embedding and basic utility functions.

-> The Kaltura Player library can also be used inside Native Android and Native iOS applications using the respective Player SDK.
-See the [Kaltura Player Mobile SDK](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Introduction.html) docs for more information about using the Kaltura Player in native mobile applications.
+> The Kaltura Web Video Player library can also be used inside Native Android and Native iOS applications using the respective player SDK.
+See the [Kaltura Player Mobile SDK](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/Introduction.html) documents for more information about using the Kaltura Video Player in native mobile applications.

-### Kaltura Player Embed API Methods
+### Kaltura Web Video Player Embed API Methods

 To get started:

-1. Include the JavaScript tag to load the Kaltura Player library.
+1. Include the JavaScript tag to load the Kaltura Web Video Player library.
 2. Substitute these tokens:

   * {partner_id} - your Kaltura partner id (retrieved from KMC>Settings tab)